avamsykiran/Angular_1130_1330_02Dec_30Dec24/README.md

                     <tag-name [ngClass]="jsonObject" > content </tag-name>
                         this jsonObject msut contain the css-class-names as keys mapped to true/false as values.

-        Data Exchange between a parent and child component
+        Data Exchange between a parent and a child component

             A pernet can pass any object or primitve value or even a function to a child component through a component attribute.